 react-native-fast-image version 3.0.0

-version 3.0.0 provides support on Vega for react-native-fast-image which provides a performant React Native image component.
+The @amazon-devices/react-native-fast-image version 3.0.0 provides support on Vega for react-native-fast-image, which provides a performant React Native image component.

-component handles image caching like browsers for the most part.
-If the server is returning proper cache control headers for images you'll generally get the sort of built in caching behavior you'd have in a browser.
-Even so many people have noticed:
+React Native's Image component handles image caching similar to browsers.
+If the server is returning proper cache control headers for images, you get the built-in caching behavior you see in a browser.

 - Flickering.